OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 6](images/Slide6.png)

 _Slide 6_<br />
 The slide title here is probably the funniest joke in the presentation.
-Think of the data archive like the stone tablets with the 10 Commandments; they are literally set in stone.
-The time before you submit the files is the time to double and triple check everything.
+Think of the data archive like the stone tablets with the 10 Commandments; they **are** literally set in stone.
+Before you submit the files is the time to double and triple check everything.
 This is also a major reason to make a separate folder for all of the files, so that the double checking is more efficient and the chance for mistakes is reduced.
 In quantitative experiments, the sample keys are essential.
 Think about someone else trying to figure out your experiment.
 What LC runs constitute the biological samples (did you have fractions?)?
 Do you have hidden sample dimensions (TMT channels, SILAC channels, etc.)?
 This is a little like comments in programming code.
 One of the more important people you write comments for is your future self.

+> see https://pwilmart.github.io/blog/2020/06/07/Sample-keys for some more thoughts on proteomics metadata

 ---